bsiepe/steady_tvvar/README.md

 - **SessionInfo.RData**: Session Info

 ## Output
-This folder contains various Figures and animations used in the manuscript, supplement or not used yet.
+This folder contains various figures and animations used in the manuscript, supplement or not used yet.
 Importantly, **nets539_id2.gif** is the GIF of all 539 models estimated for participant 2 that is referenced in a footnote of the manuscript.

 Further general output: